-Acknowledgement of your sponsorship via signage at the ABRF Annual Meeting and your logo on the Annual Meeting app.
+Recognition of your sponsorship via signage at the ABRF Annual Meeting and your logo on the Annual Meeting app.

 Hosting a FASEB job fair at the annual meeting.

-ABRF sponsors multi-center research studies through its Research Groups (RG), designed to help members incorporate new biotechnologies into their laboratories.
+ABRF sponsors multi-center research studies through its Research Groups (RGs), designed to help members incorporate new biotechnologies into their laboratories.
 The RGs have published reports on many of their studies which serve as a platform for establishing standard operating procedures and best practices for participating laboratories.

 ABRF is powered by members!
 ABRF cores are in the ascendancy, contributing to major scientific breakthroughs and establishing the paradigm for collaboration and teamwork.